Find out more about Kelso Racecourse. Our guide explores fixtures, history, hotels, fixtures, travel info and even the weather!

 Self-described as, “Britain’s friendliest racecourse”, Kelso is certainly a relaxed, affordable and fun day out for the entire family.
 Dedicated to National Hunt racing, this track offers jump meets from September through May and a warm welcome to all visitors.

-Kelso is a hugely relaxed racecourse, unblemished by the accusations of elitism that plague some alternatives.
+Kelso is a hugely relaxed racecourse and popular course, unblemished by the accusations of elitism that plague some alternatives.
 Based in the small market town of Kelso, it is right on the border of England and Scotland.

 There is no dress code at Kelso, beyond the typical requests to remain tasteful.
 The biggest priority should be weather-appropriate attire.
 As Kelso’s race meets primarily unfold over the autumn and winter, it can grow cold and wet at the track.